ItManHarry/Python/LearningPython/Python3/Statements/statement.md

 | print(a, b, c, sep='') | Printing operations in Python 3.X |
 | yield x ** 2 | Yielding expression statements |

+## Python Syntax Revisited

+- Statements execute one after another, until you say otherwise

+	Python normally runs statements in a file or nested block in order from first to last as a sequence, but statements like if (as well as loops and exceptions) cause the interpreter to jump around in your code.
+Because Python’s path through a program is called the control flow, statements such as if that affect it are often called controlflow statements.

+-  Block and statement boundaries are detected automatically

+	As we’ve seen, there are no braces or “begin/end” delimiters around blocks of code in Python;
+	instead, Python uses the indentation of statements under a header to group the statements in a nested block.
+Similarly, Python statements are not normally terminated with semicolons; rather, the end of a line usually marks the end of the statement coded on that line.
+As a special case, statements can span lines and be combined on a line with special syntax.

+- Compound statements = header + “:” + indented statements

+	All Python compound statements—those with nested statements—follow the same pattern: a header line terminated with a colon, followed by one or more nested statements, usually indented under the header.
+The indented statements are called a block (or sometimes, a suite).
+In the if statement, the elif and else clauses are part of the if, but they are also header lines with nested blocks of their own.
+As a special case, blocks can show up on the same line as the header if they are simple noncompound code.

+- Blank lines, spaces, and comments are usually ignored

+	Blank lines are both optional and ignored in files (but not at the interactive prompt, when they terminate compound statements).
+Spaces inside statements and expressions are almost always ignored (except in string literals, and when used for indentation).
+Comments are always ignored: they start with a # character (not inside a string literal) and extend to the end of the current line.

+- Docstrings are ignored but are saved and displayed by tools

+	Python supports an additional comment form called documentation strings (docstrings for short), which, unlike # comments, are retained at runtime for inspection.
+Docstrings are simply strings that show up at the top of program files and some statements.
+Python ignores their contents, but they are automatically attached to objects at runtime and may be displayed with documentation tools like PyDoc.
+Docstrings are part of Python’s larger documentation strategy and are covered in the last chapter in this part of the book.